Junecran/MA1805-portfolio/01 Drawing/README.md

 My own experiences with coding capture this tension: I enjoy it, but its tedious and frustrating moments made me want to bite my laptop — a sentiment some can relate to.
 This feeling directly inspired the imagery of the emoji.

 ## Debrief

 This is one of my first times coding, I am focusing on code readability and understanding the principles.
-A positive outcome is that I learned how helpful comments and organized code can be, as they made editing faster.
+This task helped me learned how helpful comments and organized code can be, as they made editing faster.
 I have also become more confident utlizing functions and variables.
 Next time, I hope to try a wider range techniques or make my code less repetitive.

-### References Used
+## References Used

  Used Throughout the code - https://p5js.org/reference